abisi/allen_utils/README.md

-# s_utils
+# allen_utils
-Utilities to handle anatomical labels obtained from an atlas.
+Utilities to handle anatomical labels obtained from the Allen Mouse Brain atlas.